Spyderisk/system-modeller/README.md

 risk assessment of complex systems, applying our mathematical modelling to your particular problem.
 The [long Spyderisk history](./HISTORY.md) started in 2008.
-In 2023 we established the Spyderisk Open Project, publishing everything under open licenses.
+In 2023 we established the Spyderisk Open Project, publishing everything under open licenses: software source code, ontologies, domain model database, online training, documentation, and academic papers.

-As of Mid-2024, Spyderisk is in early release, fully available but only working in quite specific circumstances.
+As of Mid-2024, the Spyderisk software is in early release, fully available but only working in quite specific circumstances.
 This README file signposts you to the different ways of trying out Spyderisk and learning about the theory behind it.
 We expect Spyderisk to become increasingly easy to install and run.